Judgments set aside

 Having a judgment set aside does not mean that the debt disappears or that further court action isn’t possible.
 Having a judgment set aside offers the defendant an opportunity to defend the claim.

-There are several reasons it might be agreed a judgement should be set aside and they are summarized here:
+There are several reasons it might be agreed a judgment should be set aside and they are summarised here:

 What is the process for having a judgment set aside?